wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 7.3 =
+* A new option for updating the robot's list automatically during an upgrade is available (Statistics->Settings->Access/Exclusions->IP/Robot Exclusions->Force robot list update after upgrades) but is not set on existing installs by default.

 = 7.1 =
 * There is now a manual process for adding an index to the visitor's table to protect against duplicate entries, go to Statistics->Optimization->Database.
 Newer installs of WP Statistics already have the index and the option to add it will only be present if do not have it already.